 by Olivia Muscat

-This story is part of the My Corona series.
-In the coming weeks, we’ll publish more personal stories about the pandemic, life in isolation and Victorians’ hopes and fears for the future.
+This story is part of our My Corona series: personal stories about the pandemic, life in isolation and Victorians’ hopes and fears for the future.

 I think a lot of people would agree that lockdown is one of the strangest collective experiences they’ve ever been through.
 And while individuals may have been able to take some positives from being at home, I’m sure it isn’t something that most people are eager to go through again.